delocalizer/streammd/scratch/README.md

 83  = read paired, read mapped in proper pair, read reverse strand, first in pair 163 = read paired, read mapped in proper pair, mate reverse strand, second in pair
 ```

-Note also in this case the TLEN is negative for first in pair.
+Note in this case the TLEN is -ve for the first in pair (rightmost segment).